pexip/os-bind9/doc/arm/reference.rst

    :tags: server, query
    :short: Sets the maximum number of iterative queries while servicing a recursive query.

-   This sets the maximum number of iterative queries that may be sent while servicing a recursive query.
-If more queries are sent, the recursive query is terminated and returns SERVFAIL.
-The default is 100.
+   This sets the maximum number of iterative queries that may be sent by a resolver while looking up a single name.
+If more queries than this need to be sent before an answer is reached, then recursion is terminated and a SERVFAIL response is returned to the client.
+(Note: if the answer is a CNAME, then the subsequent lookup for the target of the CNAME is counted separately.)
+The default is 50.

+.. namedconf:statement:: max-query-restarts
+   :tags: server, query
+   :short: Sets the maximum number of chained CNAMEs to follow

+   This sets the maximum number of successive CNAME targets to follow when resolving a client query, before terminating the query to avoid a CNAME loop.
+Valid values are 1 to 255.
+The default is 11.

 .. namedconf:statement:: notify-delay
    :tags: transfer, zone